Can Turmeric Cause Diarrhea? (6 Possible Reasons)

 - Turmeric manages the pain much better if it’s taken with food

-So if you’re doing the same mistake as me, remember this.
-No matter what brand is your supplement, always take it after eating.
+So if you’re making the same mistake as me, remember this.
+No matter what is your supplement brand, always take it after eating.
 That will change a lot.

 4. You Associate It With Other Medicines